-NeMLA is excited to launch our new initiative “NeMLA Reads a Book,” in which we will promote a novel written by our opening night speaker, an author from our host city.
+"NeMLA Reads Together" promotes a novel written by our opening night speaker.
 The speaker will be interviewed by a NeMLA member before a live audience, and the transcript of this interview will be considered by publication by NeMLA's journal Modern Language Studies.

-NeMLA members are encouraged to read the novel in preparation for the opening address and to submit a question they would like to ask the author.
-Questions must be received at email@example.com by January 1, 2018.
+NeMLA members are encouraged to read Behold the Dreamers in preparation for the opening address and to submit a question they would like to ask the author.
+Bring your questions for Mbue to the convention!